micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 You will also see an additional resistor of 10kOhm from the gate to ground.
 This is a safety precaution to ensure reliable operation of the device.
 During processor startup following a reset, or in the case of a poorly configured output pin, the gate may be left floating.
 That is, it might have no connection to any other part of the circuit.
 In that state, because it takes only very tiny gate currents to operate a MOSFET, you may find the device being turned on by stray signals.
 For example, simply touching the board may provide enough current to turn on the LED.
 The resistor between gate and ground, R10, ensures that the transistor is always turned off unless the processor explicitly turns it on.

 Selection of a suitable MOSFET is not terribly simple.
-Common parts for through-hole use may need surprisingly high voltages between the gate and ground ($V_{gs}) before they fully turn on.
+Common parts for through-hole use may need surprisingly high voltages between the gate and ground ($V_{gs}$) before they fully turn on.
 Even then they may not be able to pass the design current.
 Parts like the ZVN4306A are useful only if your processor can provide 5 Volts on its output pins.

 Many surface mount parts, like the DMG3202U, are much better suited to the task and can easily pass 1 Amp with only 3 Volts at the gate .